About Fieldton

 The Fieldton Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Lamb County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Fieldton, Texas residents are available through the local police department and authorized providers in Lamb County.
+Fingerprinting services for Fieldton, Texas residents are available through local police (where present) and authorized providers in Lamb County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Lamb County Sheriff's Office for scheduling and fees.

 To register to vote in Fieldton, Texas, residents can register online through the Texas Secretary of State's website, by mail, or in person at the Lamb County elections office.
 Texas requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Texas Secretary of State's voter lookup tool.
 For local municipal elections in Fieldton, contact the Lamb County Clerk's office for schedules and ballot information.

-Property records for Fieldton, Texas are maintained by the Lamb Tax Assessor-Collector's Office and the Lamb County County Clerk.
+Property records for Fieldton, Texas are maintained by the Lamb Tax Assessor-Collector's Office and the Lamb County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Lamb County, including parcels in Fieldton.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Lamb County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Lamb County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Texas counties provide online property record searches through their county websites.
-For in-person requests, visit the Lamb County offices at the county courthouse.
-The Lamb County Treasurer handles property tax payments and tax sale information.
+The Lamb County Tax Assessor-Collector handles property tax payments and tax sale information.

 Birth, death, and marriage records for Fieldton, Texas residents are available through both county and state offices.
 The Texas Department of State Health Services, Vital Statistics, located in Austin, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Texas.
 Orders can be placed online, by mail, or in person.
 Locally, the Lamb County Clerk's office issues marriage licenses and maintains marriage records for Lamb County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.